RECIST 1.1: comparison with RECIST 1.0

 - <10 mm is considered normal

-- confirmation of PR or CR is required only for non-randomized trials in which ORR (objective response rate) is a key endpoint.
+- confirmation of partial (PR) or complete response (CR) is required only for non-randomized trials in which the ORR (objective response rate) is a key endpoint

-Lesions which break down into several smaller ones or coalesce into a single one are still measured, except that in the former case, longest dimensions of individual entities are measured and may thus differ in orientation.
+Target lesions which fragment into several smaller ones or coalesce into a larger single one are still measured, except that in the former case the longest dimensions of individual entities are measured and may thus differ in orientation.

-Malignant mesothelioma is a circumferential tumour and not easily given to measurement of long axis diameter.
-A proposed method to consistently measure these lesions is to take maximum tumour depth at anatomically reproducible landmarks 2 :
+Malignant mesothelioma is a circumferential tumor and so not easy to establish a long axis diameter.
+A proposed method to consistently measure these lesions is to take maximum tumor depth at anatomically reproducible landmarks 2:

-- CR in lymph nodes: this is defined as nodal short axis diameter of <10 mm on follow-up ( as opposed to disappearance in target lesions)
+- complete response in lymph nodes: this is defined as nodal short axis diameter of <10 mm on follow-up (as opposed to disappearance in target lesions)

-- Lesion in an area not covered at baseline: this is considered to be PD according to RECIST 1.1. for details please refer to reference 2
+- lesion in an area not covered at baseline: this is considered to be progressive disease (PD) according to RECIST 1.1

 - 1. Nishino M, Jagannathan JP, Ramaiya NH et-al. Revised RECIST guideline version 1.1: What oncologists want to know and what radiologists need to know.
 AJR Am J Roentgenol.
 2010;195 (2): 281-9. doi:10.2214/AJR.09.4110 - Pubmed citation